cea-trust-platform/trust-documentation/doc/source/srcs/quick_start.md

 -   Change fields post-processing period from 1s to 0.5s.

 -   Add the vorticity to the fields to the list of post-processed fields.
-To find the appropriate keyword, have a look to the [User Guide](../../user_guide/index.rst):
+To find the appropriate keyword, have a look to the [](user_guide/reference/index.rst):

 -   You can also access locally to useful resources in the **TRUST** index.
 Take few minutes to find test cases containing a particular keyword using the [Keywords]{.underline} link in:
 ```